TaliaferroLab/LABRAT/README.md

 ### runSalmon

 After creating a fasta file, transcript abundances are calculated using salmon.
 Reads can be either fastq or fasta, and either gzipped or not.
+If gzipped, filenames must end in '.gz'.
 Single and paired end reads are supported. **This step should be performed in a clean, empty directory.**

 ```
 python LABRAT.py --mode runSalmon --txfasta <output of makeTFfasta> --reads1 <comma separated list of forward read files> --reads2 <Optional, comma separated list of reverse read files> --samplename <comma separated list of sample names> --threads <number of threads to use>